 Ways to invest in my future?

-The first thing springs to mind in how I can invest in my future has to be my pension.
+The first thing springs to mind in how I can invest in my future has to be building my financial foundation in the form of a pension.
 It’s what I have been paying into for so many years through my workplace pension… I don’t really feel I should let that go by the wayside just because it’s no longer being paid automatically.

 My pension had been coming out of my wages every month… I never missed the money I never really knew I had as it’s been automatic since I started working for the MoJ when I was 19.

 Not long after my departure from my job I received my final pension statement.
 It’s similar to the statement I have been receiving for many MANY years but to be fair I have just stuck in the cupboard!
 This time I looked at it… but still had very little clue as to what it actually meant!